Sequential generation of Polynomial Invariants and N-body non-local correlations: Set of degree four three-qubit invariants of a four qubit state

-Elements in the set of degree four three qubit invariants of four qubit state coefficients are related to each other through index raising operator defined in Eqs. \ref{rone} and \ref{rtwo}.
-Starting with three qubit invariant (Eq. \ref{three_4qubit})
+Elements in the set of degree four three-qubit invariants of four qubit state coefficients are related to each other through index raising operator defined in Eqs. \ref{rone} and \ref{rtwo}.
+Starting with three-qubit invariant (Eq. \ref{three_4qubit})

 we obtain

 and